PHSKC-APDE/HEAL_Parks_Analysis/2024 playground/README.md

 This analysis relies on park observations and park activity tables created in the annual SOPARC study

+Some parks were included in the data set because observers practiced there.
+However these are not part of the playground study

+Remove garfield Remove brighton \*no playgrounds Remoev steel lake Remove midway

 ## retrieving child populations within .5 mile radius

 # Analyses